sneakers-the-rat/surveillance-graphs/_sections/_public_private/intro.md

 > With a large-scale knowledge graph, developers can build high-dimensional representations of entities and relations.
 The resulting embeddings will greatly benefit many machine-learning, NLP, and AI tasks as sources of features and constraints, and can form the basis for more sophisticated inferences and ways to curate training data. {% cite noyIndustryscaleKnowledgeGraphs2019 %}

+When Freebase was closed, its graph was (partially) integrated into Wikidata {% cite pellissiertanonFreebaseWikidataGreat2016 WikidataWikiProjectFreebase %}, which is the dominant collaborative public knowledge graph today.

 ---

 Linked Open Data Vs. Knowledge Graphs - KGs are products!
 LOD is a messy and wily ball of data!